Friedmann-like universes with torsion: Static spacetimes with torsion

 \section{Static spacetimes with torsion}

-The extra degrees of freedom that torsion introduces relax some of the standard constraints associated with static spacetimes.
-Next, we will study static homogeneous and isotropic models with torsion, assuming matter with vanishing spin.
+The extra degrees of freedom that torsion introduces are expected to relax some of the standard constraints associated with static spacetimes.
+We will therefore next turn our attention to the study of static (homogeneous and isotropic) models with torsion.